nccshecodes/shecodes-2020/src/posts/kent-digital-awards-2015-winner.md

   Complete girl geek heaven with the Kent Digital Awards 2015 and a Responsive Day Out in Brighton.
 featureImage: src/images/blog/kent-digital-awards-2015-she-codes.jpg
-featureImageAlt: Beamings smile while posing for photo holding the gold award
+featureImageAlt: Beaming smile while posing for photo holding the gold award
 ---

 ## A Golden Night Out